 Why We Chose It

-This hotel has a truly fun rooftop with stunning views of the city and the Mississippi River.
+This hotel has a truly fun rooftop with stunning views of the city.
 If the rooftop isn’t for you, the historic hotel also has a ballroom.

 - Stunning cityscape views and a rooftop pool